nkoppel/virpn/README.md

     'I'                    = begin line editing
     'u'                    = undo the previous action
-    'ili' or '['           = If not in line edit mode, enter it.
+    'T'                    = edit an item on the stack 'ili' or '['           = If not in line edit mode, enter it.
 Begin writing a new list.
     ']'                    = Insert ']'
     'ifi' or '('           = If not in line edit mode, enter it.
 Begin writing a new function.